zealtv/bop/README.md

 🐦 geek-chic unix-porn styling

 ## Credits
-bop makes use of some of Mike Morenso's [superb abstractions](https://github.com/MikeMorenoDSP/pd-mkmr).
+bop makes use of some these [superb abstractions](https://github.com/MikeMorenoDSP/pd-mkmr) by [Mike Moreno](https://mikemorenodsp.github.io/).